Sage-Bionetworks-Workflows/cwl-tool-template/README.md

 ## Tests

 [`cwltest`](https://github.com/common-workflow-language/cwltest) is used for testing tools.
 Tests can be added in `tests/test-descriptions.yaml`.
-Tests are automatically performed on pushes in which the most recent commit message does not contain the `[skip-ci]` string.
-When tests pass, a docker image is published to dockerhub, and the cwl files are updated to point to this new build.
+Tests are automatically performed on all pushes and pull requests in which the most recent commit message does not contain the `[skip-ci]` string.
+If the test was triggered by a push to the `master` branch and the tests pass, a docker image is published to dockerhub, and the cwl files are updated to point to this new build.

 # Contributing